 In young girls, learning to wipe gently from front to back, and to wash and rinse well and dry even when showering (when the vulva can be missed or left soapy).

 What general treatments are there for an itchy vulva?

-These are treatments which are likely to help with an itchy vulva (pruritus vulvae) whatever the cause.
+These are treatments which are likely to help with an itchy vulva whatever the cause.

-Bland moisturisers (emollients) such as emulsifying ointment can help to ease the itch.
+Bland moisturisers (emollients) such as emulsifying ointment can help to ease itching.
 You can use emulsifying ointment in addition to most other treatments.
 Use it very liberally.
 Emollients can also be used as a soap substitute.
 Some of the creamier emollients can be stored in the refrigerator to keep them cool.
-If you are feeling particular itchy, applying some cool emollient from the refrigerator on to the skin may be soothing.
+If you are feeling particularly itchy, applying some cool emollient from the refrigerator on to the skin may be soothing.

 You can buy emollients at pharmacies, or obtain them on prescription.
 However, there is a slight word of caution.
 Occasionally, some people become sensitised to various ingredients that are in some emollients.
 This can make itch worse.
-Aqueous cream is a commonly available unbranded emollient but the ingredients can vary between manufacturers, including the addition of perfume, so it is best used simply as a soap substitute and not as a moisturiser.
+Aqueous cream is a commonly available unbranded emollient but the ingredients can vary between manufacturers, including the addition of perfume.
+Because of this, it is best used simply as a soap substitute and not as a moisturiser.
 Sensitivity to emollients is unusual, however; bland moisturisers without added perfumes do help symptoms in most cases.

 Vaginal moisturisers and lubricants can also be very helpful, especially if the itch is on the inside as well as the outside.

 Try to avoid the itch-scratch cycle